 "The worlds of the business and the user are too often perceived as separate, not only in the minds of the industry and corporate leadership, but also in the minds of us researchers.
 In this course, I learned how to build a bridge between these two worlds.
 Carolyn did a fabulous job of structuring the course, discussions, and assignments for us to get hands-on experience.
 I'm thankful to her for offering this course, sharing her knowledge, and equipping us for building these bridges in our own organizations."

 About Your Instructor

 CAROLYN HOU is a business anthropologist and innovation and strategy consultant.
 She works with Fortune 500 companies in healthcare, automotive, consumer goods, consumer electronics, retail, and telecommunications industries to define new product and service innovation, marketing, branding and sales initiatives, and corporate strategy.
 Hou received her graduate degree in Social Anthropology from the University of Oxford, where she also served as President of Oxford Women in Business.

-This course consists of 7 live online sessions (instruction and three group work sessions) plus reading assignments:
+This course consists of seven live online sessions (four instruction and three group work sessions) plus reading assignments:

 Introduction to Business Thinking and Finance Fundamentals

 This session will challenge us to re-examine our role and responsibilities in the corporate world, as well as provide a foundation of tools to decode one of the most important languages spoken in businesses today: finance.

 Introduction to Organizational Structures and Corporate Strategy